1. Previous: Chapter 1

 Cartoon silhouettes of a walker, a biker, an automobile, and an airplane.

 Everybody was moving for 2.0 hours, except for the plane, which got to its final destination in only 1.5 hours.
-Using our speed() function from above, you can calculate the speeds like this:
+Using our speed() function from above, we can calculate their speeds like this.

 val walkingSpeed = speed(10.2, 2.0)